Independent Care Waiver Program

 Eligibility for SOURCE

-• Adult Day Health
+- Adult Day Health

-• Personal Support
+- Personal Support

-• Personal Care Homes
+- Personal Care Homes

-Cost-Share Explaination
+Cost-Share Explained

+What is Custodial care ?
 Non-medical care that helps individuals with his or her activities of daily living, preparation of special diets and self-administration of medication not requiring constant attention of medical personnel.
 Providers of custodial care are not required to undergo medical training.

 Requirements for PCH admission